Message from the Project Leader

 This is why, now more than ever, the efforts of young people should be celebrated and showcased at all relevant levels.
 This is also why we believe it is crucial to bridge the gap that still exists between youth-led solutions and those stakeholders, including businesses, governments, and fellow citizens, who could further empower, support and invest in them, once they know more about the incredible impact that youth are having across their communities and regions.

-By launching the Youth Solutions Report, we aim to give further voice to young leaders and innovators, by allowing them to communicate their undertakings, forge new partnerships and ultimately be the driving force behind the 2030 Agenda.
-As such, I strongly encourage you to be part of this exciting initiative, by submitting your own Solution or partnering with us in the launch and dissemination of the Report.
+By launching the Youth Solutions platform and the related Youth Solutions Report, we aim to give further voice to young leaders and innovators, by allowing them to communicate their undertakings, forge new partnerships and ultimately be the driving force behind the 2030 Agenda.
+As such, I strongly encourage you to be part of this exciting initiative, by submitting your own Solution or partnering with us in creating a robust support ecosystem for youth-led innovation on the SDGs.
 Let’s make sure that the untapped potential of youth is finally mobilized to meet the challenge of sustainable development.

 Project Leader, Solutions Initiatives – SDSN Youth